 The population of children who receive services due to blindness or visual impairment is extremely diverse.
-These children display a wide range of vision difficulties and varying adaptations to vision loss.
-With regard to degree of vision, the population includes students who are totally blind or students with minimal light perception, as well as students with varying degrees of residual vision.
-For some individuals, blindness or visual impairment is their only disability, while for others, blindness or vision impairment is one of several identified disabilities that will affect, to varying degrees, learning and social integration.
-For example, some children who are blind or visually impaired also have hearing, orthopedic, emotional, or cognitive disabilities.
+These children display a wide range of vision challenges and varying adaptations to vision loss.
+Regarding the degree of vision loss, the population includes students who are totally blind or have varying degrees of residual vision.
+For some individuals, blindness or visual impairment is their only disability while for others, blindness or vision impairment is one of several identified disabilities that will affect, to varying degrees, learning and social integration.
+For example, some children who are blind or visually impaired also have hearing, mobility, emotional, or cognitive disabilities.

-In addition, persons with similar degrees of vision loss may function very differently.
-A significant visual deficit that could pose formidable obstacles for some children may pose far less formidable obstacles for others.
-This is because adaptations to vision loss are shaped by individual factors, such as availability and type of family support and degree of intellectual, emotional, physical, and motor functioning.
-Therefore, in addition to the nature and extent of vision loss, a variety of factors need to be considered in designing an appropriate educational program for a blind or visually impaired child, and these factors could change over time.
+In addition, people with similar degrees of vision loss may function very differently.
+Each person faces unique obstacles.
+This is because adaptations to vision loss are shaped by individual factors.
+Therefore, in addition to nature and the extent of vision loss, a variety of factors need to be considered in designing an appropriate educational program for a blind or visually impaired child, and these factors could change over time.

-The challenge for educators of blind and visually impaired children, including those with additional disabilities, is how to teach skills that sighted children typically acquire through vision.
-Blind and visually impaired students have used a variety of methods to learn to read, write, and acquire other skills, both academic and nonacademic.
-For example, for reading purposes, some students use braille exclusively; others use large print or regular print with or without low vision aids.
-Still others use a combination of methods, including braille, large print, low vision aids and devices with computer-generated speech, while others have sufficient functional vision to use regular print, although with difficulty.
+The challenge for educators of blind and visually impaired children is how to teach skills that sighted children typically acquire through vision.
+Blind and visually impaired students have used a variety of methods to learn to read, write, and acquire other skills.
+For example, some students use braille exclusively; others use large print or regular print with or without low vision aids.
+Still others use a combination of methods, including braille, large print, low vision aids and devices with computer-generated speech.
+Others have sufficient functional vision to use regular print, although with difficulty.

-In order to receive an appropriate education it is generally understood that students who are blind or visually impaired must be provided appropriate instruction in a variety of subjects, including language arts, composition, science and mathematics.
-However, in order to be educated in these subject areas effectively, blind and visually impaired children must be taught the necessary skills to enable them to learn to read and to use other appropriate technology to obtain access to information.
-It also is very important for blind and visually impaired children, including those with other disabilities, who need orientation and mobility services, to receive appropriate instruction in orientation and mobility as early as possible.
+To receive an appropriate education, it is generally understood that students who are blind or visually impaired must be provided with specialized instruction in a variety of subjects, including language arts, composition, science and mathematics.
+However, to be educated in these subject areas effectively, blind and visually impaired children must be taught the necessary skills to enable them to learn to read and to use other appropriate technology to obtain access to information.
+It is also very important for blind and visually impaired children to receive appropriate instruction in orientation and mobility as early as possible.
 Providing these children with needed orientation and mobility services at the appropriate time increases the likelihood that they can participate meaningfully in a variety of aspects of their schooling, including academic, nonacademic, and extracurricular activities.
 Once these individuals are no longer in school, their use of acquired orientation and mobility skills should greatly enhance their ability to move around independently in a variety of educational, employment, and community settings.
 These skills should also enhance the ability of blind and visually impaired students to obtain employment, retain their jobs, and participate more fully in family and community life.